 Ability to Keep Residents Mobile

-This tells you the percent of patients who retained mobility levels over time.
-Optimizing mobility can be a good sign for residents' well-being.
+This is the percent of residents that maintained mobility over time.
+Optimizing mobility is often a good sign for residents' well-being.

 Short-term Care: Rehospitalizations